16 minlesson

 3 var deliveryDate = DateOnly.FromDateTime(parcel.ActualDeliveryDate.Value);

-4 return Ok(new DeliveryEstimateResponse
+4 return new EstimatedDeliveryDto

 5 {